 Clarkson MBA graduates say they have a new appreciation for the economic, legal and, even, political factors involved in healthcare decision-making.
 Graduates also say they are more adept at managing change.
 And, perhaps most important, they have honed the team-building, leadership and people skills that can enhance relationships with colleagues and patients and open doors to new opportunities.

-John Huppertz, PhD, director of Clarkson’s MBAH program, says physicians enroll for a variety of reasons.
+John Huppertz, PhD, Professor Emeritus and Former Program Director of Clarkson’s MBAH program, says physicians enroll for a variety of reasons.
 Many have been asked to step up and serve on leadership committees or assume responsibility for administrative tasks, and want to do the best job possible.
 Others want to play a role in improving current healthcare systems or shaping those of the future.

 “Our physician-students are pursuing an MBA for the same reason they went to medical school—they want to make a difference,” Dr. Huppertz says.
 “They realize that the same tools and skills needed for successful business management also are required to lead healthcare organizations.”